 The technician will connect the scan tool to your vehicle's computer (usually through a connector under the dashboard) and download information that can pinpoint the problem.
 The technician can then repair the vehicle based on manufacturer recommendations.
 OBD actually helps repair technicians do their job more quickly and reliably, helping you avoid unnecessary repairs and trips back to the shop.

-12/ Will the repair be covered by warranty?
+12. Will the repair be covered by warranty?

 Warranty coverage varies depending on components and individual manufacturer warranty provisions.
 In most cases, however, responding sooner rather than later is likely to minimize the individual owner's repair liability.

-13/ Are repair costs going to increase?
+13. Are repair costs going to increase?

 Thus far, no increase has been seen.
 Real world experience from operating programs has shown that the average cost for an OBD-triggered repair is comparable to that associated with repairs triggered as a result of more traditional tailpipe testing of OBD-equipped vehicles.
-Regardless of the test used to identify a failure in the I/M lane, it is standard operating procedure for a repair technician to consult a vehicle's OBD system before attempting a repair.
+Regardless of the test used to identify a failure in the I/M lane, it is the standard operating procedure for a repair technician to consult a vehicle's OBD system before attempting a repair.

-14/ Can the OBD system be repaired, deactivated, or modified?
+14. Can the OBD system be repaired, deactivated, or modified?

 Replacing a catalyst with a straight pipe is one traditional example of tampering.
 Likewise, overriding the OBD system through the use of high-tech defeat devices or non-certified computer chips, for example, would also be considered tampering.
 The OBD system may, however, be repaired back to its original certified configuration with certified "performance chips" or appropriate aftermarket parts.

-15/ What should I do if the light goes out before I take the vehicle to the shop?
+15. What should I do if the light goes out before I take the vehicle to the shop?

 Usually, nothing.
 If the problem that caused the light to come on is addressed, the OBD computer will turn the light off.
 This is not an indication of a faulty OBD system.
 In fact, the system is doing its job by verifying that a problem temporarily existed but has since been corrected; perhaps a loose gas cap was tightened or a fouled spark plug was cleared.
 Your vehicle needs no special attention unless the light comes on again.

-16/ Why are states required to include OBD checks as part of their inspection and maintenance (I/M) program(s)?
+16. Why are states required to include OBD checks as part of their inspection and maintenance (I/M) program(s)?

-This computer-based early warning system was required by the 1990 Clean Air Act (CAA) and comes standard on all MY1996 and newer light-duty cars and trucks.
+This computer-based early warning system was required by the 1990 Clean Air Act (CAA) and comes standard on all 1996 and newer light-duty cars and trucks.
 The CAA also required that checks of the OBD system be included in all mandatory I/M programs to help ensure that vehicle owners take this early warning seriously.
 Many states have already incorporated OBD checks into their I/M programs, and many more are on schedule to do so within the next few years.

 For 1995 and older vehicles, the most effective way to identify needed repairs is by measuring tailpipe emissions.
 In some cases, however, a vehicle may need repair before emissions increase.
-For MY1996 and newer vehicles, the OBD system makes it possible to detect malfunctions before it leads to high emissions.
+For 1996 and newer vehicles, the OBD system makes it possible to detect malfunctions before it leads to high emissions.
 The OBD computer monitors a wide range of emissions controls and lights the "Check Engine" light if a problem is detected.

-17/ Why can a vehicle pass a tailpipe test but fail an OBD test?
+17. Why can a vehicle pass a tailpipe test but fail an OBD test?

 Because of its ability to monitor individual components, OBD is able to give motorists an "early warning" that repairs are needed; it is because of this "early warning" capability that OBD will sometimes fail vehicles that would otherwise pass a tailpipe test.
 In addition, OBD also monitors for leaks and other malfunctions in the fuel system—problems that traditional tailpipe tests were not designed to identify.
 Most state and local areas also include a gas cap pressure test as part of an emission inspection.

-18/ What else can I do to make sure my vehicle is running well and to minimize its environmental impact?
+18. What else can I do to make sure my vehicle is running well and to minimize its environmental impact?

 Always turn off the engine before refueling and always make sure the gas cap is securely tightened.
 You'll save money on fuel and repairs while helping to do your part to protect the air you breathe.
 In addition, driving as little as possible by combining trips, carpooling, walking, biking, or using public transit are all things you can do to help minimize vehicle pollution.

-19/ Troubleshooting Code Readers/Scanners?
+19. Troubleshooting Code Readers/Scanners?

-20/ How do we measure OBD-II output?
+20. How do we measure OBD-II output?

-The on board scan process is a simplified process done by the OBD devices which are usually installed at specific points on the vehicle.
+The onboard scan process is a simplified process done by the OBD devices which are usually installed at specific points on the vehicle.
 The old generation OBD scan tools were installed on the dashboard with a cable popping and connecting it to the engine.

 In the modern ones, the area below the driver’s seat is where to look for.

 The process of OBD II scanning may depend on what the car fault is.
-In some cases, the driver can prompt the tool to carry out a general scan while in most cases, the process with the check engine light function being the result if there is fault.
+In some cases, the driver can prompt the tool to carry out a general scan while in most cases, the process with the check engine light function being the result if there is a fault.

 Depending on which trouble is detected, the MIL is likely to flicker continuously thereby giving the driver an indication of the seriousness of the matter.
-This does not however mean that the driver has to visit the mechanic immediately, though doing so would be the noblest thing to do.
+This does not, however, mean that the driver has to visit the mechanic immediately, though doing so would be the noblest thing to do.

-21/ Resons which can make you purchase a car diagnostic scanner?
+21. Reasons which can make you purchase a car diagnostic scanner?

 The need for dependable, result oriented engine information reporting made it imperative for all the new car models to be fitted with OBD scan tools.

-In addition, the OBD scanners are good for the preservation of the environment, thus reduces the chances of some airborne conditions arising from engine fumes.
+In addition, the OBD scanners are good for the preservation of the environment, thus reduces the chances of some airborne polluting conditions arising from engine fumes.

 The issue of the driver’s safety may be the most fundamental reason why each motorist needs these devices.

-22/ Which brands will you find on our website?
+22. Which brands will you find on our website?